*Well, not here, but only in South Africa. And only 30 are being built. Boo

 Layout, finish and space

 Staying true to the Model S maxi-minimalist interior design, the Model 3 is just as stark.
-The dash is nothing but a slab of wood running the full width (less appealing plastic on the base models), a full-width air vent and a 15-inch touchscreen, landscape orientated, rather than the larger portrait screen in the S.
+The dash is nothing but a slab of wood running the full width (less appealing plastic on the base models, carbon if you start waving the cash), a full-width air vent and a 15-inch touchscreen, landscape orientated, rather than the larger portrait screen in the S.

 Scour the cabin and the only physical buttons you’ll find are two unmarked scroll wheels on the steering wheel (left blank so Tesla can change their functions if needs be via software updates), buttons for the electric windows, a button for the hazard lights above your head and a button on the grab handle to open each door, although there’s a physical lever below that.

 The seats are comfortable, electrically adjustable (if you go for the $5,000 Premium Pack that is, that adds heated seats all-round, that wood trim mentioned earlier, an upgraded stereo, tinted sunroof and folding wing mirrors) but could do with better lateral support.
-Also, how Tesla manage to make real hide look like pleather is endlessly fascinating.
+Oh, those seats are, according to Tesla, vegan friendly - they’re made from polyurethane.

-Space in the back seats is fine for anyone up to six foot tall, a bit cramped beyond that, but it’s worth it for the endless view out through the full-length sunroof that wraps right around and behind your head.
+Space in the back seats is fine for anyone up to six-foot tall, a bit cramped beyond that, but it’s worth it for the endless view out through the full-length sunroof that wraps right around and behind your head.
 It’s because of that infinity roof that the 3 isn’t a hatchback, so you have to make do with a notchback boot, although split folding rear seats mean you can fit longer objects in, too.
 Fallen on hard times?
-Drop the back seats and a double blow up mattress slots in perfectly.
+Drop the back seats and a double blow up mattress slots in perfectly – some companies make bespoke ones that pack up neatly in the boot.

 Overall, the build quality and materials are a step behind the established premium European players, but by keeping things super-simple, it’s never really an issue.
 Acres of plastic switchgear and multiple screens and sockets would have only highlighted Tesla shortcomings.
 As it is, everything is dominated by that central screen.